omniosorg/omnios-wiki/KayakInteractive.md

 ------------

 After installation, the main menu returns.
-The shell is still available, and the new is mounted on for further editing. contains commands that will run exactly once at first-boot time.
+The shell is still available, and the new `rpool` is mounted on `/mnt` for further editing. `/mnt/.initialboot` contains commands that will run exactly once at first-boot time.
 Network configuration could be done here, for example.
-Other configuration on could be done at this time as well via the shell.
+Other configuration on `/mnt/etc` could be done at this time as well via the shell.
 Once the machine reboots, the newly-installed rpool will display [Loader](BSDLoader.md) and then boot into the newly-installed BE.